AP Explains: What will a Hollywood writers’ strike mean?

 DOLLARS AND CENTS

-The 100-day writers’ strike that started in late 2007 cost the economy in the Los Angeles area around $2.5 billion, according to estimates at the time.
+The 100-day writers’ strike that started in late 2007 cost the California economy an estimated $2 billion, with the Los Angeles area the hardest hit.
 The entertainment industry at that time contributed $58 billion a year for the area’s economy.

 That has grown to $83 billion as of 2014, according to a report by Los Angeles County’s Economic Development Corp.